Darion333/Darion333.github.io/_posts/2024-8-14-Machine-Learning-Classification.md

     print(i)
 {% endhighlight %}
 </pre>
-* This code block utilizes AllChem's Morgan Fingerprint generator to take the structural data processed from the SMILES strings, and denote it as an array of integers
+* This code block utilizes AllChem's Morgan Fingerprint generator to take the structural data processed from the SMILES strings.
+It then denotes the molecules as an array of integers
 &nbsp;
 &nbsp;